INDUSTRY AND COMMERCE

 Sealing between lightweight metal elements

 Measures for reducing energy costs are an economical aspect which must mainly be considered when planning industrial and commercial buildings.
 Thus reliable joint sealing is a central issue where the requirements of special construction elements in lightweight metal constructions are concerned.
-Our products are subject to the stringent rules of the new energy saving regulation (EnEV) as well as the IFBS directive.
+Our products are subject to the stringent rules of the new Building Energy Act (EnEV was valid 31.10.20) as well as the IFBS directive.

 Minimum thermal insulation requirements

-The new energy saving regulation (EnEV) further reinforced the requirements for an airtight building shell.
+The new Building Energy Act (EnEV was vaild 31.10.20) further reinforced the requirements for an airtight building shell.
 New buildings must be executed in such a way that the heat-conducting enclosure surface including the joints is sealed permanently air impermeable.

 Airtightness even where different elements are used